Skip to Main Content

 Operational command across China's studio complexes and provincial location work

-Production managers working through our China roster have built careers across China Film Group features, Huayi Brothers and Bona Film Group releases, Wanda Pictures slate productions, iQIYI Pictures and Tencent Pictures originals, and the international co-productions that arrive on the peninsula under NRTA and CFCC certification — the Sino-foreign joint productions, helped productions and contract productions that the bilateral treaty framework enables across 22 partner territories.
+Production managers on our China roster have built careers across China Film Group features, Huayi Brothers and Bona Film Group releases, Wanda Pictures slate shoots, iQIYI Pictures and Tencent Pictures originals, and the global co-productions that land here under NRTA and CFCC certification.
+These include the Sino-foreign joint shoots, assisted shoots, and contract shoots that the bilateral treaty framework opens up across 22 partner areas.

-Here is how this works in practice.
-Many carry credits with the major Chinese houses alongside foreign shoots at Hengdian World Studios, Qingdao Oriental Movie Metropolis on the Yellow Sea coast, the China Film Group facilities in Huairou north of Beijing, the Shanghai Film Studios complex, the Wanda Studios in Qingdao and the Xiangshan Film City in Zhejiang.
-They are fluent in the regulatory layer that international producers usually need translated on arrival.
+Many carry credits with the major Chinese houses alongside foreign shoots at Hengdian World Studios, Qingdao Oriental Movie Metropolis on the Yellow Sea coast, the China Film Group facilities in Huairou north of Beijing, the Shanghai Film Studios complex, the Wanda Studios in Qingdao, and the Xiangshan Film City in Zhejiang.
+They know the regulatory layer well — the same layer global producers usually need spelled out on arrival.

-The picture on the ground is more specific.
-NRTA permitting, CFCC content review, provincial Film Bureau coordination from Beijing, Shanghai, Zhejiang, Shandong, Guangdong and Sichuan, Z work visa applications through the Ministry of Foreign Affairs and Ministry of Public Security, China Customs ATA carnet handling for incoming gear, the 17 percent VAT regime on production spend, social insurance (社保), Housing Fund (公积金) and Work Injury Insurance (工伤保险) registration for Chinese crew, and SAFE foreign-exchange controls on inbound co-production funds settled into the Chinese production entity.
+On the ground, the detail runs deep.
+That work spans NRTA permitting, CFCC content review, and provincial Film Bureau planning from Beijing, Shanghai, Zhejiang, Shandong, Guangdong and Sichuan.
+It also covers Z work visa applications through the Ministry of Foreign Affairs and Ministry of Public Security, China Customs ATA carnet handling for incoming gear, and the 17 percent VAT regime on production spend.
+Add to that social insurance (社保), Housing Fund (公积金) and Work Injury Insurance (工伤保险) sign-ups for Chinese crew, plus SAFE foreign-exchange controls on inbound co-production funds settled into the Chinese production entity.

-On a shooting day, a Chinese production manager from our network drives call-sheet execution in Mandarin and English, basecamp logistics, transport coordination across the expressway network and within Beijing's ring-road permit envelope, NRTA-approved safety officer liaison under the Work Safety Law of PRC, ASL-equivalent municipal inspections and department escalations, while feeding accurate status reports back to the line producer and showrunner.
+On a shooting day, a Chinese production manager from our network drives call-sheet work in Mandarin and English, basecamp logistics, and transport planning across the expressway network and within Beijing's ring-road permit zone.
+The same manager handles NRTA-approved safety officer liaison under the Work Safety Law of PRC, ASL-equivalent city inspections, and department escalations, all while feeding accurate status reports back to the line producer and showrunner.

 A few details matter here.
-They have set relationships across Hengdian's hundred-plus standing sets including the Forbidden City replica and the Qin and Han dynasty quarters, the Qingdao volume stages developed by Wanda for high-end VFX work, China Film Group's Huairou backlots, the Shanghai Film Studios soundstages, the Beijing-Tianjin-Hebei production cluster and the Pearl River Delta facilities serving Guangzhou and Shenzhen commercial work, and they understand the operational realities of shooting at the Great Wall and the Forbidden City under heritage permits, the Tibet G318 corridor with altitude protocols at 3,400m for HACE and HAPE risk, the tropical heat envelopes of Hainan, Yunnan and Guangdong, and the winter PM2.5 protocols needed for Beijing exterior work.
+They hold standing relationships across Hengdian's hundred-plus sets, including the Forbidden City replica and the Qin and Han dynasty quarters, the Qingdao volume stages Wanda built for high-end VFX work, China Film Group's Huairou backlots, the Shanghai Film Studios soundstages, the Beijing-Tianjin-Hebei production cluster, and the Pearl River Delta facilities that serve Guangzhou and Shenzhen commercial work.
+They also know the realities of shooting at the Great Wall and the Forbidden City under heritage permits, the Tibet G318 corridor with altitude protocols at 3,400m for HACE and HAPE risk, the tropical heat of Hainan, Yunnan and Guangdong, and the winter PM2.5 protocols that Beijing exterior work demands.

-The breakdown looks like this.
-They bargain vendor terms with rental houses, manage VAT invoicing flow with Chinese accountants, and protect the qualifying-spend audit trail needed for regional production subsidies and co-production certification through NRTA at wrap.
-We match production managers based on scale, budget envelope and Chinese co-production structure.
+They also negotiate vendor terms with rental houses, run VAT invoicing with Chinese accountants, and guard the qualifying-spend audit trail that regional production subsidies and NRTA co-production certification need at wrap.
+We match production managers to your scale, budget envelope, and Chinese co-production structure.

 ACT 03